JayeBlurb/tidydataassign/codebook.md

    laying

 ##Measurements
-Each measurements is an average based on subject and acitivity
+Each measurements is an averanage based on subject
 - tBodyAcc-mean-X
 - tBodyAcc-mean-Y
 - tBodyAcc-mean-Z